evaletolab/horcrux-wallets/README.md

 > Note: PoW on the client side, is a simple solution to to discourage the brut force attack.

-**3/5** Because the initial Horcrux should not be stored on a public blockchain, we create a `privateKey` based on the KECCAK256 hash of `iid` and `pow`.
+**3/5** Because the initial Horcrux should not be stored on a public blockchain, we derive a `privateKey` based on the KECCAK256 hash of `iid` and `pow`.
 The the Horcrux has tobe MIXED (or encrypted) before to be stored.

 **4/5** At this point, we derive the key used for the storage with the KECCAK256 hash of the privateKey.
 That means that neither the privateKey or the horcrux can be restored.